tarekziade/blog/entries/mozilla-presence.rst

 If you were to build a chat application today on Firefox OS, you would need to keep your own connection open on your own server.
-Once your application is sent to the background, you cannot really control what happens when the system decides to shut it down to free some resources.
+Once your application is sent in the background, you cannot really control what happens when the system decides to shut it down to free some resources.

 In other words, you're blacking out and the application service will